Music students perform Spring 2021 Honors Recital

 “It’s always a great experience for me and all of the music professors to see the product of our students’ hard work,” said Dr. Kurt von Kampen, music department chair.
 “Many people assume that music students are only gifted, but they don’t see the hours and hours of hard work they put in preparing their pieces.
 They don’t see the time spent in preparation by the private instructors as they give guidance to their students.
 It is a collaborative effort, but it takes a high level of dedication on the part of the student to rise to the level we see in the honor recital.”

 During the recital’s program, four students were inducted into the Iota Nu Chapter of Pi Kappa Lambda, the national honor society for higher education music students.
-2021 inductees include Aaron Jackson, a senior from Palestine, Texas, who will earn a Bachelor of Music in church music and Charlotte Lines, a senior from Marshall, Missouri, who will earn a Bachelor of Music in music education.
+This year's inductees include Aaron Jackson, a senior from Palestine, Texas, who will earn a Bachelor of Music in church music and Charlotte Lines, a senior from Marshall, Missouri, who will earn a Bachelor of Music in music education.

 Two 2020 graduates—Jacob Roggow, who earned a Bachelor of Music in music education and church music; and Danae Welling, who earned a Bachelor of Music in music education—were also inducted into the honor society.